-Sean Hinton Appointed to Co-Chair the Entrepreneurs Circle of the Canadian American Business Council
+Sean Hinton and Alexandra Zanella Appointed Co-Chairs of the Entrepreneurs Circle of the Canadian American Business Council

 Aug 28, 2019, 10:39 ET

-VANCOUVER, British Columbia, Aug.
-28, 2019 /PRNewswire/ -- Sean Hinton, Founder and CEO of SkyHive, has been appointed as the Co-Chair of the Entrepreneurs Circle of the Canadian American Business Council (CABC).
-The appointment of Sean, an experienced corporate executive and a renowned technology entrepreneur, signifies increased efforts to work with SMEs, improve competitiveness, and maximize prosperity for everyone.
+WASHINGTON , Aug.
+28, 2019 /PRNewswire/ -- Sean Hinton, Founder and CEO of SkyHive, has been appointed as the Co-Chair of the Entrepreneurs Circle of the Canadian American Business Council (CABC) along with Alexandra Zanella, the founder and CEO of Beauty Revolution Consulting.
+The appointment of Sean and Alexandra, experienced corporate executives and renowned entrepreneurs, signifies increased efforts of CABC to work with SMEs, improve competitiveness, and maximize prosperity for everyone.

 The Canadian American Business Council (CABC) is the voice of business in the world's most prosperous relationship.
 Established in 1987, the Council is a non-profit, non-partisan, issues-oriented organization dedicated to elevating the private sector perspective on issues that affect Canada and the United States.
-The Council's members are key business leaders and stakeholders from both sides of the border ranging from entrepreneurs to best name brands in the world, including Amazon, Google, Johnson & Johnson, etc.

 The Entrepreneurs Circle has been established to provide the voice of SMEs to policy decisions that affect industries across borders.
 As the former President of a $250 million global company with 500 employees, Sean Hinton spent the better part of the last 15 years establishing and navigating complex trade relationships around the world.
 Today, as the CEO of SkyHive, Sean has developed a leading-edge artificial intelligence technology to address the crucial workforce reskilling challenge that's impacting all industries, across borders.